andrew-d/bbuild/README.md

 ### nmap

-In order to do script scans, Nmap must know where the various Lua files live.
+In order to do OS scans, service detection, script scans, etc., Nmap must know where the various data files live.
 You can do this by setting the `NMAPDIR` environment variable:

-    NMAPDIR=/usr/share/nmap nmap -vvv -A www.target.com`
+    NMAPDIR=/path/to/datadir nmap -vvv -A www.target.com

 ### Python